How is the diagnosis of bone cancer made?

-This is an imaging test that uses X-rays and a computer to make detailed images of the body.
+It is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
-It is helpful in staging cancer.

-It is also used to guide a biopsy needle into a tumor which is known as needle biopsy.
-For this the individual is inspected on the CT scanning table while the radiologist moves the biopsy needle towards the tumor and CT scans shots are repeated until the needle is inside the tumor.
+It is also used to guide a biopsy needle into a tumor which is known as a needle biopsy.
+For this, the individual is inspected on the CT scanning table while the radiologist moves the biopsy needle towards the tumor, and CT scans shots repeat until the needle is inside the tumor.